A Noisy Approach to Intrinsically Mixed-State Topological Order: Examples: Parent Abelian TOs

 Recall that the original pure state $\rho$ satisfies $A_s \rho = \rho A_s = \rho$ and $B_p \rho = \rho B_p = \rho$ and can be thought of as a closed loop condensate of all non-trivial anyons $e^a m^b$.
 Clearly, $\mE[W_{x,y}^{\alpha}] = 0$ for any anyons $\alpha$ that braid non-trivially with anyons in $\hat{\mathcal{A}}$.
 Since only the anyons in $\mathcal{A} = \{1, em, e^2 m^2, e^{-1}m^{-1}\}$ braid trivially with those in $\hat{\mathcal{A}}$, decoherence does not affect their Wilson loops: $\mE[W_{x,y}^{b \in \mathcal{A}}] = W_{x,y}^{b \in \mathcal{A}}$.
 Intuitively, decoherence has thus frozen out the loops for any anyons $\notin \mathcal{A}$ into a classical ensemble, while the quantum condensate of anyons in $\mathcal{A}$ is left untouched.

-Said more formally, $\hat{\mathcal{A}}$ errors break most of the strong 1-form symmetries of $\rho$ down to weak 1-form symmetries, while leaving the strong 1-form symmetries corresponding to $\mathcal{A}$ anyons intact.
+Said more formally, in the language of higher-form symmetries to be discussed in Section~\ref{sec:higherform}, $\hat{\mathcal{A}}$ errors break most of the strong 1-form symmetries of $\rho$ down to weak 1-form symmetries, while leaving the strong 1-form symmetries corresponding to $\mathcal{A}$ anyons intact.
 This is encoded in Eq.~\eqref{eq:strongsym} and the fact that the stabilizer group $\mS_{e^{-1}m}$ for the TSSC is generated by small loops for the $em$ anyon (which generates $\mathcal{A}$).
 Finally, since $e^2 m^2$ is transparent in $\hat{\mathcal{A}}$, it remains transparent in $\mathcal{A}$ by definition.
 We thus obtain the same result as above: the set of decohered density matrices on the torus form the code space for a TSSC which describes a non-modular Abelian anyon theory $\mathcal{A}$, whose non-trivial anyons are two semions and a transparent boson.
-The mutual statistics of the semions result in this mixed-state encoding a logical qubit in its logical subsystem, and since it is again a zero-correlation length mixed-state (we are working at maximal dephasing), we expect it will be stable up to some finite noise threshold (for local noise).
+The mutual statistics of the semions result in this mixed-state encoding a logical qubit in its logical subsystem.
+Since this mixed-state encodes non-trivial logical information, we expect on physical grounds that it is robust (up to a finite noise threshold) against finite-depth local quantum channels~\cite{brownreview,sang2023mixed} and so represents a genuine \emph{imTO phase} of matter although, as emphasized above and in Section~\ref{sec:higherform}, this requires careful verification.